 - Deleting the service deletes the service's data.

-Do not use this scenario
+When to not use this scenario

 - If you want to publish a service type other than a feature or WFS-T service.